-In another good sign for 2026 new equipment demand, Detroit Diesel announced this week it will add a third shift at its Detroit manufacturing plant.
+In another good sign for 2026 new equipment demand, Detroit Diesel announced this week it will add a third shift at its Detroit-area manufacturing plant.

 Detroit Diesel will recall laid off United Auto Workers (UAW) associates and hire more associates to fill the shift.